-"In contrast to this, those who learn and know, and who practice what they know; who have 'turned West' in all Five Departments of Life, are beginning to experience something strange taking place within them.
-They are feeling the first effects of the New Aquarian Age vibrations which now flood the earth with their power.
-This is true Spirituality.
+"In contrast to this, those who learn and know, and who practice what they know; who have 'turned West' in all Five Departments of Life, are beginning to experience something NEW taking place within them.
+They are feeling the first effects of true Spirituality.